Sphearis/Wavesdotnet/README.md

 - Trade Waves and Tokens on the DEX (Decentralized Exchange)
 - ...

 This should be enough to get you started with integrating the Waves platform into your web projects.
-I made this as simple and useful as possible, you can test this with 3 lines of code(see the sample below)!
+I made this as simple and useful as possible, you can test this with 3 lines of code(see the example below)!

 Possible uses are:
 - Adding a personal cryptocurrency to your website to use it as a reward or payment system